Title 26Internal Revenue CodeRelease 119-73

 Summary

-Related corporations may file one combined income tax return instead of separate returns.
-Every company that was in the group during the year must agree to the consolidated-return rules before the filing deadline; filing the combined return itself counts as agreement.
-Include each member’s income only for the time it was in the group.
+A group of related corporations (an affiliated group) may file one combined income tax return instead of separate returns.
+The catch: every corporation that was a member of the group at any time during the year must consent to the consolidated return regulations before the filing deadline, and actually filing the combined return counts as that consent.
+If a corporation was a member for only part of the year, the combined return includes its income only for the part of the year it was in the group.

 Full Legal Text